Land Management & Biodiversity

 Overview of Hecla’s Reclamation Activities

 Our sites begin planning for reclamation and closure at the beginning stages of our projects and are required to maintain approved reclamation plans as the project progresses.
-Hecla has posted approximately $190 million in bonds to ensure that closure and reclamation occur at all of our sites.
+Hecla’s Manager of Closed Operations is responsible for proposing reclamation initiatives and overseeing the employees working on the day-to-day maintenance at our closed sites.
+Hecla maintains approximately $190 million in surety bonds to ensure that closure and reclamation occur at all of our sites.

 Troy Mine Tailings Storage Facility